Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates: Conclusion

-Science starts with the simplicity and the linear dependence in $\ln T_c$ versus $1/\lambda$ plot is a hint that adequate variables are properly taken into account.
-The original plot $T_{c,\mathrm{max}}$ versus $t^\prime/t$ has received broad recognition and de-confined the ghost from the bottle: matrix elements of which pairing interaction are so closely related to the shape of the Fermi surface.
-A single theoretical work is far not enough to claim of having identified the cuprate pairing mechanism.
-But a single work could be only a hint that we are on the correct track.
-It is not necessary to reproduce the numerical calculations revealing the correlation between $T_{c,\mathrm{max}}$ and the shape of the Fermi contour.
-More important achievement would be an alternative explanation by any different pairing mechanism.
-Even if the Kondo interaction is the long sought pairing mechanism, it would be a significant success to describe with it the properties of the normal phase: the anisotropy of the hot-cold phenomenology of the width of ARPES lines and the linear dependence of the Ohmic resistivity of the normal phase, cf. \cite{MishIndPen:03}.
-We hope that the LCAO approach can be used for study of metal-insulator transition, spin-density waves and their gap-like influence on the electron spectra~\cite{Abrikosov:03}.
+The linear dependence in the $\ln T_c$ versus $1/\lambda$ plot suggests that the adequate variables are properly taken into account.
+The original plot $T_{c,\mathrm{max}}$ versus $t^\prime/t$ has gained broad recognition: \textit{The matrix elements of the pairing interaction are so closely related to the shape of the Fermi surface.} Even if we believe that the Kondo interaction is the long sought pairing mechanism, it would be a significant success to corroborate this finding by computing the properties of the normal phase: the anisotropy of the hot-cold phenomenology of the width of ARPES lines and the linear dependence of the Ohmic resistivity of the normal phase, cf. \cite{MishIndPen:03}.
+We hope that the LCAO approach can be used to study the metal-insulator transition, spin-density waves and their gap-like influence on the electron spectra~\cite{Abrikosov:03}.

-In the great period of high-$T_c$ physics practically all processes in the condensed matter physics were considered as a pairing mechanism.
-Step by step a consensus emerged that some exchange interaction is the pairing mechanism.
-As the Cu ion is at the end of the sequence of transition metals of the Fe group, the first task is to check whether the most usual $s$-$d$ exchange has the leading contribution as it is for the magnetic properties of the iron group compounds and Kondo alloys.
+In the great period of high-$T_c$ physics practically all processes in condensed matter physics were considered as potential pairing mechanisms.
+As the Cu ion is at the end of the sequence of transition metals of the Fe group, the first task is to check whether the most usual $s$-$d$ exchange has the leading contribution as it is for magnetic properties of the iron group compounds and Kondo alloys.